0xYao/aws-service-connect-demo/README.md

 ## Main differences

-- Service URL construction: when we are using service discovery, the service URL follows the format `<protocol>://<service_name>.<namespace>:<port>`.
+- **Service URL construction**: when we are using service discovery, the service URL follows the format `<protocol>://<service_name>.<namespace>:<port>`.
 In service connect, the service URL follows the format `<protocol>://<service_name>:<port>`, because we have associated a default namespace with the ECS cluster (I think this format only applies if we are communicating with the service within the same cluster)

-- Traffic metrics collection: as mentioned above, servive connect automatically collects the networking metrics and sends it to CloudWatch if we have enabled it.
+- **Traffic metrics collection**: as mentioned above, servive connect automatically collects the networking metrics and sends it to CloudWatch if we have enabled it.
 But we have to write custom code to collect those metrics when we are using service discovery.

-- Pricing: ECS connect charges $0.01 per connection-hour and $0.01 per GB of data transferred and ECS service discovery charges $0.50 per million DNS queries and $0.01 per GB of data transferred.
+- **Pricing**: ECS connect charges $0.01 per connection-hour and $0.01 per GB of data transferred and ECS service discovery charges $0.50 per million DNS queries and $0.01 per GB of data transferred.

   For example, if two tasks within a service are connected to each other for a total of 24 hours in a month, the number of connection-hours would be 24, and the cost of ECS Service Connect for those tasks would be $0.24 (24 connection-hours x $0.01 per connection-hour).

 Both services can be pretty cheap under the usual usage conditions.

-- Latency: in service connect, services communicate with each other directly over pirvate network whereas in service discovery, services discover eacg other by registering the IP and the ports with a DNS server which introduces extra networking overhead, so using service connect should be slightly faster than service discovery.
+- **Latency**: in service connect, services communicate with each other directly over pirvate network whereas in service discovery, services discover eacg other by registering the IP and the ports with a DNS server which introduces extra networking overhead, so using service connect should be slightly faster than service discovery.

-- Configuration: ECS service connect is configured using HTTP namespace and service discovery is configured using private DNS namespace.
+- **Configuration**: ECS service connect is configured using HTTP namespace and service discovery is configured using private DNS namespace.

 ### Service discovery